Yankees vs. Brewers Player Props Betting Odds

-Gleyber Torres and Christian Yelich are two of the players with prop bets available when the New York Yankees and the Milwaukee Brewers square off at Yankee Stadium on Friday (at 7:05 PM ET).
+Gleyber Torres and Christian Yelich are among the players with prop bets on the table when the New York Yankees and the Milwaukee Brewers square off at Yankee Stadium on Saturday (first pitch at 2:05 PM ET).

 Bet on this matchup or its props with BetMGM!